| For

 Edited many NPGA publications, including the

-books Best of MEMO 2 (1988) and Best of MEMO 3 (1996); assisted
+books Best of MEMO 2 (1988), Best of MEMO 3 (1996); assisted

 with Judges Training Manual (1993), New Owner's Manual (1994),